 As a small firm, we prefer to keep our heads down and work, so I can’t really speak much for our competitors.
 However, through our broker, we’ve learned that we’re relatively different to their other larger management partners in that we focus on volume over scale.

 The thing with the markets that we’re involved in, in comparison to say stocks and bonds, is that instruments such as FX and Commodities have so many more variables influencing price action.

 With this in mind, our execution strategy boils down to a high number of trades per session with a relatively small scale of exposure per trade and exiting those positions as quickly as we can, as opposed to making an analysis, entering a single trade and letting it run to either a profit or a loss over the long period of time.

 However, this strategy has the major downside that it requires a pretty intensive work schedule.
-The only thing that makes it work is that we truly enjoy it and have pretty much gotten accustomed to working 10-15 or more hours per day for almost a 10 years.
-Doing all nighters due to major market events don’t really bother us as much as it used to.
-Luckily for us the markets are closed on the weekend so we do get time to enjoy life when we get the chance.
+The only thing that makes it work is that we truly enjoy it and have pretty much gotten accustomed to working 10-15 or more hours per day for almost 10 years.
+Doing all-nighters due to major market events don’t really bother us as much as it used to.
+Luckily for us, the markets are closed on the weekend so we do get time to enjoy life when we get the chance.

 5. How much do you guys currently have under management?

 As of Q4 2018 we have in the region of $25 million USD and around 200 clients.

 6. You have a somewhat unique structure.
 Can you go into why you went for this structure and location?

 Originally when Brian and I met, he was working alone in Texas while I was working out of my apartment in Australia and we were both managing our own separate Funds.
 We’d have a Skype voice channel open for up to 20 hours a day just chatting and working, and after a very profitable 6-month period we decided to fly somewhere so we could work face to face.